luka177/mmc-to-usb/README.md

 # mmc-to-usb
-Simple tool for android devices with usb configfs, to provide whole emmc as usb mass storage device.
+Simple tool for android devices with usb configfs, to provide the whole emmc as usb mass storage device.

-#How it work?
+## How it work?
-mmc-to-usb builds minmalistic ramdisk with busybox, and init script.
-When it boots it configures usb interface to mass storage.
+mmc-to-usb builds an minmalistic ramdisk with busybox and an init script.
+When it boots, it configures the usb interface to mass storage.

-#Use cases
+## Use cases
-1.Use dd from PC
+- Use dd from PC
-2.Modify partition table (be cearfull)
+- Modify partition table (**be careful**)
-3.Just modify some file on some partitions in easy way.
+- Just modify some file on some partitions in easy way.
-4.You tell me.
+- You tell me